Difference Between Oral Communication and Public Speaking

 1. Oral communication is a two-way process that involves exchanging information through words, whereas public speaking is a one-way process of delivering a message to an audience.

-2. Oral communication can be formal or informal and take place anywhere, whereas public speaking is usually a formal event in front of a large audience.
+2. Oral communication can be formal or informal and take place anywhere, whereas public speaking is a formal event in front of a large audience.

 3. In oral communication, the speaker and listener share equal responsibility, whereas in public speaking, the speaker bears the primary responsibility for delivering the message effectively.